craig552uk/craig552uk.github.com/_posts/2012-07-13-join-data-files-command.markdown

 Now we have our data files both sorted by the joining field we can join them together.

-By default `join` assumes that the joining identifier is in the first column of both files, as this is not the case for `household.s.dat` we need to specify the **3rd** field of the **1st** file as the joining field.
+By default `join` assumes that the joining identifier is in the first column of both files, as this is not the case for `household.dat.sorted` we need to specify the **3rd** field of the **1st** file as the joining field.

-    > join -1 3 household.s.dat species.dat
+    > join -1 3 household.dat.sorted species.dat
     CAT 03 Puddle 4-legs fur small
     CAT 06 Ollie 4-legs fur small
     DOG 01 Woody 4-legs fur big